-Overall about 103-104% of social contributions are simulated in 2007 (Table 50).
+Overall about 103-104% of social contributions are simulated in 2007 (Table 49).
 This is mainly determined by the simulation of the social tax, the largest component of the contributions.
-Similar to income tax simulations we oversimulate social contributions about 20% by 2010 if we keep employment rates unchanged.
+Similar to income tax simulations we oversimulate social contributions about 20% by 2010-2011 if we keep unemployment rates unchanged.
 Contributions by self-employed are undersimulated in 2007, because they are severely underrepresented in the survey data (about 50% coverage in 2007).

 On the other hand, the contributions from the state budget are oversimulated 9% in 2007 and severly undersimulated in 2009-2010.
-The latter is due to the increased number of unemployed whose health insurance contributions are covered from the state budget, but which are kept constant in our base scenario.
+The latter is due to the increased number of unemployed which is kept constant in our base scenario), whose health insurance contributions are covered from the state budget.

 Also, as participants to the funded scheme have increased in 2008 we undersimulate contributions to the funded scheme.
-In 2009, when actual contributions stopped since $1^{st}$ May, we do not simulate any contributions, because as of $30^{th}$ June 2009 which is simulated in the model, the contribution rates were zero.
+In 2009, we do not simulate any contributions (as of 30th June 2009) given that actual contributions were stopped since 1st May.

-We oversimulate unemployment insurance contributions by 10%-12% in 2007-2008 and about 50% in 2009, because in 2009 the contribution rates were increased twice, but we apply those rates valid in $30^{th}$ June to the whole year.
+We oversimulate unemployment insurance contributions by 10%-12% in 2007-2008 and about 46-47% in 2009, because in 2009 the contribution rates were increased twice, but we apply the highest rates valid in $30^{th}$ June to the whole year.